These promotions will be applied to this item:

 About the author

 C.C.
 Bolick is an engineer by day and author by night.
 She grew up in south Alabama where she's happy to still reside.
-C.C. spends her days doing whatever it takes to keep a manufacturing plant running including fixing machines, helping operators, and programming PLCs, robots, and other automation technology, which has earned her the nickname 'wizard.'
+C.C. spends her days doing whatever it takes to keep a manufacturing plant running including fixing machines, helping operators, and programming PLCs, robots, and other automation technology.
 During late night writing sessions, sweet tea and dark chocolate keep her focused.
-Since she spends most of her day with technology, writing is her escape into a simpler, more creative world.
+Since she spends most of her day with technology, writing is her escape into a creative world.

 With twenty books and more to come, she loves writing complex plots and twists the reader won’t see coming.
 Her books share a common thread – mystery.
 Anything else is game including sci-fi, urban fantasy, paranormal, and romance.